Wright laboratory: Cardiovascular Therapeutics Unit

 - Tung KH, Angus JA, Wright CE.Contrasting cardiovascular properties of the µ-opioid agonists morphine and methadone in the rat.
 Eur J Pharmacol 2015; 762: 372-381.

-- Novel technique to determine the dissociation constant pKA of clonidine at prejunctional α2-adrenoceptors in sympathetic transmission
+- Novel technique to determine the pKA of clonidine at prejunctional α2-adrenoceptors in sympathetic transmission

 - The cardiovascular pharmacology of snake venoms from Papua New Guinea and Australia